 Does an Illinois Executor have any power under the law prior to being formally appointed as the representative by a probate court?

-After a deceased person has died and before an estate is opened in court, the Executor has a certain number of limited powers under the Illinois Probate Act.
+After a person has died and before an estate is opened in court, the Executor has a certain number of limited powers under the Illinois Probate Act.
 755 ILCS 5/6-14 reads as follows:

 Before issuance of letters to an executor his power extends to the carrying out of any gift of